Batman Begins: Plot

-Intercepting a drug shipment, Batman provides Rachel, now a Gotham Assistant District Attorney, with evidence against Falcone and enlists Sergeant James Gordon, one of Gotham's few honest cops, to arrest him.
-In prison, Falcone meets Dr. Jonathan Crane, a corrupt psychologist whom he has helped smuggle drugs into Gotham.
-Donning a scarecrow mask, Crane sprays Falcone with a fear-inducing hallucinogen, which drives him insane and has him transferred to Arkham Asylum.
-While investigating his crimes, Batman is sprayed with the hallucinogen and set on fire by Crane but manages to escape and is saved by Alfred, who gives him an antidote for the hallucinogen developed by Fox.
-When Rachel accuses Crane of corruption, he reveals that he has introduced his drug into Gotham's water supply.
-Crane then drugs Rachel with the hallucinogen, but Batman subdues him and sprays Crane with his own chemical to interrogate him, where Crane claims to work for Ra's al Ghul.
+Intercepting a drug shipment, Batman provides his childhood friend, Rachel Dawes, an Assistant District Attorney, with evidence against Falcone and enlists Sergeant James Gordon, one of Gotham's few honest police officers, to arrest him.
+In prison, Falcone meets Dr. Jonathan Crane, a corrupt psychologist who smuggled drugs into Gotham with his help.
+Donning a scarecrow mask, Crane sprays Falcone with a fear-inducing hallucinogen, driving him insane and having him transferred him to Arkham Asylum under his care.
+While investigating Crane, Batman is sprayed with the hallucinogen.
+He is saved by Alfred and Fox, who develop an antidote for it.

-Batman evades the police to get Rachel to safety, administering the antidote, and giving her two vials: one for Gordon and the other for mass production.
-At Bruce's birthday party, Ducard reappears and reveals himself to be the true Ra's al Ghul; the dead Ra's was a decoy.
+When Rachel accuses Crane of corruption, he reveals he has introduced his drug into Gotham's water supply and drugs her with the hallucinogen.
+Batman subdues Crane.
+While being interrogated, Crane claims to work for Ra's al Ghul.
+Batman evades the police to get Rachel to safety and administers the antidote.
+He gives her two vials: one for Gordon and the other for mass production.
+At Bruce's birthday party, Ducard reappears and reveals himself to be the true Ra's al Ghul.
 Having stolen a powerful microwave emitter from Wayne Enterprises, he plans to vaporize Gotham's water supply, rendering Crane's drug airborne and causing mass hysteria that will destroy the city.
 He sets Wayne Manor aflame and leaves Bruce to die, but Alfred rescues him.
-Ra's loads the emitter onto Gotham's monorail train to release the drug at the city's central water source.
-Batman rescues Rachel from a drugged mob and indirectly reveals his identity to her.
-Batman confronts Ra's on the train and disables its controls as Gordon uses the Tumbler's cannons to destroy a section of the track.
-Refusing to save Ra's again, Batman escapes the train and leaves him to die as it crashes.
+The League of Shadows frees Crane and other inmates from Arkham, while Ra's loads the emitter onto Gotham's monorail to release the drug at the city's central water source under Wayne Tower.
+Batman reveals his identity to Rachel before confronting Ra's on the train.
+Gordon uses the Tumbler's cannons to destroy a section of the track.
+Batman escapes the train and leaves Ra's to die as it crashes.

-Bruce gains Rachel's respect and love, but she decides she cannot be with him now, telling him they can be together if Gotham should no longer need Batman.
-Batman becomes a public hero, and Bruce reveals he has purchased a controlling stake in Wayne Enterprises, firing Earle and replacing him with Fox.
-Sergeant Gordon is promoted to Lieutenant, shows Batman the Bat-Signal, and tells him about a criminal who leaves behind Joker playing cards.
+Bruce gains Rachel's respect.
+However, she refuses to be with him, promising they can be together when Gotham no longer needs Batman.
+Batman becomes a public hero.
+After purchasing a controlling stake in Wayne Enterprises, Bruce fires Earle and replaces him with Fox.
+Gordon is promoted to Lieutenant, shows Batman the Bat-Signal, and tells him about a criminal who leaves behind Joker playing cards.
 Batman promises to look into it and disappears into the night.